ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-06-Investigating-Firefox-Part-2.md

 }
 ```
 ## Part 2 - Suspicious Code
-However, after several more hours of digging, I began to find some code that appeared suspious.
+However, after several more hours of digging, I began to find some code that appeared suspicious.

 ```
  {